 The latest video game I have completed is a hidden object game.
 Never did I expect myself to actually try out a game in such a genre let alone complete one.
 I must admit that I did enjoy the one I played.
 The developers of Hero of the Kingdom II (HOTK2) gifted a copy of their game to me and I went into the game not expecting much.
 I mean what fun can there be finding objects hidden in a picture?
 I was wrong and I think I know why.

 Hidden object games are casual games that you can simply pick up and play.
 The casual nature of the game is what makes the experience so relaxing and ultimately produces some fun at the end of the day.
 I do enjoy my video games but lately I have not gotten the time or the mood to play or finish any of, what some might call, the serious games.
 I wanted something that I did not need to think much and that is where HOTK2 comes in.
+And the convenience factor also counts as the laptop one would play in should be of compact size if you’re traveling.
+You can easily get the best small gaming laptop online to suit your gaming needs.

 I am not too sure if all hidden object games are similar to that of HOTK2 since I have never ever played any other similar genre games prior to it.
 I mean obviously there are the hidden objects in the background and picture and the core mechanics of clicking around the different pixels to obtain items is still there.
 However, HOTK2 has some kind of resource management gameplay going at the background and it makes the game kind of engaging.
 It is really simplistic but it is something different and it requires you to plan and think a little.
 There is also a “battle system” going on but ultimately it is simply having the right amount of resources to succeed in the “battles”.
 These little variations make the game unique and I really appreciate them.